daniellespence/DW_indicators_BPL/README.md

 Data were provided by the Buffalo Pound Water Treatment Plant.

-Data were prepared using scripts available at https://github.com/daniellespence/DW_indicators_BPL/tree/main/Code/Data cleaning
+Data were prepared using scripts available at https://github.com/daniellespence/DW_indicators_BPL/tree/main/Code/Data Cleaning

 Datafiles used for each GAM were specific to the treatability indicator (to maximize observations of each):
 - `bpgamdataCLEAN_Conductivity.csv`